NhimZrd/PryzmNode/README.md

 **Replace the following values with your own values:**

-*- "moniker" : Specify in quotes the name of your node that you specified when you ran the Bash script;*- "moniker" : Specify any description you wish.

-*- "details" : Specify any description.
-You can leave it as in the example.
+*- "moniker" : Specify in quotes the name of your node that you specified when you ran the Bash script;* *- "details" : Specify any description you wish.
+You can leave it as in the example.*

 **13. Enter the wallet password, the transaction should be successfully executed.
 Copy the transaction hash returned by the server and go to [explorer](https://testnet.chainsco.pe/pryzm/validators)**.

-** IMPORTANT: Your validator will have an "inactive" status.
+**IMPORTANT: Your validator will have an "inactive" status.
 In order for your validator to change its status to "active" you need to start delegating tokens to other validators, as well as make it so that tokens are also delegated to you.
 To do this, you can go to the Discord of the project and ask to delegate tokens to your validator's address.
-You can find out the address of the validator in Explorer.
+You can find out the address of the validator in Explorer.**

 **Cheat sheet on commands:**